PharmGKB/PharmCAT/docs/methods/Gene-Definition-Exceptions.md

 The CPIC DPYD allele definition file includes variants that have been assigned normal (activity value 1), decreased (activity value 0.5), and no function (activity value 0) (see DPYD functionality file).
 The CPIC Guideline for Fluoropyrimidines and DPYD [(PMID:29152729)](https://pubmed.ncbi.nlm.nih.gov/29152729/) states:

-> The DPD phenotype is assigned using a gene activity score, which is calculated as the sum of the activity scores of the two DPYD variants with the lowest variant activity score.
+> The DPYD phenotype is assigned using a gene activity score, which is calculated as the sum of the activity scores of the two DPYD variants with the lowest variant activity score.
 >
 > If two different decreased/no function variants are present, they are presumed to be on different gene copies.
 >
 > Irrespective of the presence of decreased/no function variants, patients may carry multiple normal function variants.
 Common normal function variants may be located on the same gene copy as other normal function variants or decreased/no function variants.

-The CPIC DPYD Genotype to Phenotype file includes example translations considering one or two variants.
+The CPIC [DPYD Diplotype-Phenotype file](https://files.cpicpgx.org/data/report/current/diplotype_phenotype/DPYD_Diplotype_Phenotype_Table.xlsx) includes example translations considering one or two variants.

 All variants in the CPIC DPYD allele definition file are considered for the genotype assignment by the PharmCAT Named Allele Matcher.
 This potentially results in the detection of more than two DPYD variants.
 To be able to determine a DPYD phenotype the variants are reported and translated as followed: